alexandremr01/election-algorithms/README.md

 ## Running

-It can wither be run as
+It can wither be run through Docker or locally.

 - One node per docker container, using `docker compose up`;

+Locally the step by step is:

-- One node per process, using `sh run.sh`.
+1. Initialize one node per process, using `bash run_process.sh bully`.
+2. Kill processes with `bash kill_process.sh 4`.
+3. Start processes again with `bash run_process.sh bully 4`.
+4. Kill remaining processes with `bash kill_process.sh all`.

 ## Development